sagemath/sage/src/doc/en/developer/review.rst

 **Beta Release Stage**: For preparing a new beta release or the first release candidate, all positively reviewed PRs with the forthcoming release milestone are considered.
-PRs that have dependencies not merged yet are ignored.
-The Release Manager merges PRs in batches of 10 to 20 PRs, without taking the PR priority into account.
+The Release Manager merges PRs in batches of 10 to 20 PRs.
 If a merge conflict of a PR to the Release Manager's branch occurs, the PR is set back to "needs work" status by the Release Manager.
 (The author of the PR can try to guess which other PRs may be causing the conflict, make merge commits and declare them as dependencies, before setting back to "positive review" status.